-Whether you are interested in working with refugees, foster children, orphans, or in anti-trafficking efforts, Taylor University’s Orphans & Vulnerable Children major (OVC) will equip you to address the multi-faceted problems facing vulnerable children.
-This program is designed to provide a theoretical grounding in child development, sociological factors, and global health issues, as well as immersive learning experiences that will allow you to competently serve the physical, spiritual, and emotional needs of these children.
+Whether you are interested in working with refugees, foster children, orphans, or in anti-trafficking efforts, Taylor University’s Orphans & Vulnerable Children major (OVC) will equip you in best practices designed to serve vulnerable children both locally and globally by meeting their emotional, physical, and spiritual needs.

-With a council of expert professionals helping advise the program, the OVC major prepares students through teaching best practices and a holistic model of care.
-You, as one of Taylor's OVC students, will study current trends in orphan/child care and interventions, fundraising, non-profit management, and health—all of which will be complemented by significant practical experience.
+OVC students study trends in orphan/child care and interventions, fundraising, non-profit management, and health—all of which will be complemented by hands-on experience.

-Students will gain real-world exposure to local and global issues vulnerable children face by participating in two internships—one local or national and one international.
-By having one global and one domestic practicum, students will receive a multi-angle perspective of child care while becoming aware of cultural biases, identifying differences in ethical issues, practicing humility and sensitivity, and building unconventional thinking skills.
+Students gain real-world exposure to local and global issues vulnerable children face by participating in two internships—one local or national and one international.
+By having one global and one domestic practicum, students will receive a multi-angle perspective of orphan care while becoming aware of cultural biases, identifying differences in ethical issues, practicing humility and sensitivity, and building their own character.

-In two specialized monitoring and evaluation classes, you will consult with local and global organizations about the effectiveness of their work.
-Join in the data collecting and analysis process, and discover data-informed techniques that will help you best assess the quality of care intervention.
+In two specialized monitoring and evaluation classes, you will consult with local and global organizations, join in the data collecting and analysis process, and discover data-informed techniques that will help you best assess the quality of care intervention.

 Our students also receive technical training in grant writing, policy development, and intervention.
 They explore topics such as family systems, intercultural awareness, disaster relief, and the impact of violence and trauma on children.
 This range of knowledge will equip our graduates to serve non-profit, missions, non-governmental (NGO), or governmental work as they feel called.